-Sponsors are local institutions — like Saint Louis University — with which charter school boards enter into a contractual relationship for oversight of board responsibilities.
-Sponsors are charged by state law with ensuring that the charter schools meet the student achievement goals and financial and operational standards required by the contracts (or "charters" — hence the term "charter school") made between the charter schools and their sponsors.
+Sponsors are local institutions — such as Saint Louis University — that enter a contractual relationship with charter school boards for oversight of board responsibilities.
+Sponsors are charged by state law with ensuring that the charter schools meet student achievement goals and financial and operational standards required by the contracts (or "charters" — hence the term "charter school") made between the charter schools and their sponsors.

 In Missouri, the only entities that may legally serve as charter school sponsors are:

 - The school board of a public school district